danilo-leal/zed-resend-mcp-server/README.md

 ### Recommended Configuration (With Sender Email)

-For a smoother experience, also configure your default sender email:
+For a nicer experience, also configure your default sender email:

 ```json
 {